 - Automated Canary Analysis (ACA), a technique in Spinnaker, to minimize the risk of deploying a new version into the K8S production server by comparing metrics emitted from a small amount of traffic to the new version with the old replaceable version.

 - It offers notifications that allow pipelines to quickly alert users when errors occur.
-Spinnaker allows users to configure pipelines such that stakeholders can be notified by emails, mobile messages, or Slack messages at all levels.
+ISD allows users to configure pipelines such that stakeholders can be notified by emails, mobile messages, or Slack messages at all levels.

 - For maintaining security, ISD offers integration with different authentication protocols such as LDAP and SAML, and Google groups, SAML roles, GitHub Teams, etc. for authorizations.